Student Conduct FAQ

 - Should my son/daughter have an attorney?

-Answer: The Office of Student Judicial Affairs serves the University community by administering the student judicial system.
+Answer: The Office of Student Conduct serves the University community by administering the student judicial system.
 Anytime a student has violated the Code of Student Their case will be referred to this office.

 Question: At what point, or under what circumstances, will I be notified of my son/daughter’s